bfrg/gpg-guide/README.md

 For a more thorough discussion see for instance [The GNU Privacy Handbook][gnu-handbook].

-In the following we will primarily discuss public key encryption.
+In the following we will primarily discuss **public key encryption**.
 A brief introduction to symmetric key encryption is given in the last [section](#symmetric-key-encryption).